-First of all, a tiny tunnel is drilled into the surface using a laser beam.
-Through that tunnel, chemical solutions are forced into the opening to dissolve and bleach out the inclusions.
+First of all, a tiny tunnel is drilled into the surface using a laser beam to create a pathway to the inclusion.
+Through that tunnel, strong acidic chemicals are forced into the opening to dissolve and bleach out the inclusions.
 Typically, a mixture of concentrated hydrofluoric acid (HF) and sulphuric acid (H2So4) is used.

 Generally speaking, laser drilling will not weaken the structural integrity of the diamond to a serious extent.
 It doesn’t leave any foreign material inside the diamond after the process is performed.
-When proper drilling techniques are applied, the only observable sign of laser drilling is a microscopical tunnel that reaches the inclusion from the surface.
+When proper drilling techniques are applied, the only observable sign of laser drilling is a microscopical tunnel that extends to the inclusion from the surface.

-Besides using lasers to create surface reaching tunnels, new methods of internal drilling had also been researched and used in recent years.
-Why would people want to use internal laser drilling instead of the traditional laser tunneling?
+Besides using lasers to create surface reaching tunnels, newer methods of internal drilling had also been researched and applied in recent years.
+You are probably wondering; why would people want to use internal laser drilling instead of the traditional laser tunneling?

-You see, internal drilling creates many small cleavages with seemingly non-discernible patterns.
+You see, internal laser drilling creates many small cleavages with seemingly non-discernible patterns.
 These “tunnels” serve the purpose of bridging the inclusion to the surface without the use of a direct laser tunnel.

-Artificial treatment that resembles natural inclusions
+Artificial treatment that resembles natural feather inclusions.